tarekradi/Friendly-Voice/README.md

 - **`UpdateManager.kt`**: Handles the Google Play In-App Update flow, ensuring users are always on the latest version.
 - **`TTSService.kt`**: A wrapper around the Android TextToSpeech engine.
 Handles language initialization, voice discovery, and the smart logic for generating readable voice names.
 - **`TrialManager.kt`**: Manages the trial logic, interfacing with Firebase Firestore to track installation dates and premium status.
-- **`MainActivity.kt`**: Handles the initial app state, including update checks, trial verification, the welcome/reminders system, and core app navigation.
+- **`MainActivity.kt`**: Handles the initial app state, including update checks, trial verification, initialization synchronization, and core app navigation.

 ---